mattthughes/tech_buddy/README.md

 * Black: #000000 (Used for text and borders)

-- ThE color scheme creates a modern, professional look that's
+- The color scheme creates a modern, professional look that's
    - Maintains good contrast for accessibility
    - Uses a consistent blue theme throughout
    - Keeps the interface clean and uncluttered